Myuui/Free-Minecraft-Hosts/README.md

 # Free Minecraft Hosts List!

-# I decided to concentrate the updates on the website: https://fmhl.devloo.xyz/ I won't let the github list rotting but I won't update as much as the website
+# I decided to concentrate the updates on the website: https://fmhl.devloo.xyz/ I won't let the github list rotting but I won't update as much as the website.

+# The website is fully operational; if you have suggestions, please contact us at fmhl@devloo.xyz.
+We are always open to new ideas!
 <div align='center'>

 ![GitHub Repo stars](https://img.shields.io/github/stars/Myuui/Free-Minecraft-Hosts?style=for-the-badge&logo=Github&logoColor=white&color=E3B341)